 The GMAT test is competitive – but what does that mean for you, as a test-taker?

-As a GMAT test-taker, you cannot fail because the GMAT is competitive.
+As a GMAT test-taker, you cannot fail to evaluate GMAT Score Chart because the GMAT is competitive.
 You get a certain score, which can be anywhere between 200 and 800.

 Here’s the fun part: